Heuristics on pairing-friendly abelian varieties: Numerical evidence in the fixed CM-field case

 We would have liked to have extended the range of $r$, but the unavoidable large number of ideal factorizations in number fields prevented us from taking an interval for $r$ too large or high up.

 In almost all the cases we computed, there is good agreement between the computed value of $N(k,K,\rho_0,(a,b))$ and the expected value $I(k,K,\rho_0,(a,b))$.
-A noticable exception occurs in Table \ref{Gal12:229_24_144_27} when $k=24$, when the integral seems to seriously underestimate the actual number of triples found.
-To check whether the phenomenon persisted, we extended the computation to the interval $(a,b)=(5\cdot 10^5,10^6)$ and that the computed values were in much closer agreement with expected ones.
+Noticeable exceptions occur in Table~\ref{table842} when $k=2$ and $k=8$ and in Table~\ref{Gal12:229_24_144_27} when $k=24$, when the integral seems to seriously underestimate the actual number of triples found.
+To check whether the phenomenon persisted, we extended the computation to larger $r$ (up to $2\cdot 10^7$ in the cases $k=2$ and $k=8$ of Table~\ref{table842}) and found that the computed values were in much closer agreement with the expected ones.